VT-CHCI/mixedlightweightdita/README.md

 Michael Priestley, Carlos Evia, and Jennifer Schlotfeldt

 - Introductory topic and concepts in HDITA
-- Tasks in DITA XML (should be XDITA)
+- Tasks in DITA XML and XDITA)
 - References in MarkDITA.